 You can also see my file and icon for traditional Mongolian.
-In this one I use a different input string for every syllable, so it is much longer.
-There are also different frequencies for certain characters and strings.
+(See this post for more directions.)
 The actual traditional Mongolian characters may or may not show up if you don’t have the right font installed.
 I use the Mongolian Writing font from Almas Inc. I use Lucida Sans Unicode for the IPA input methods, but that comes installed with Ubuntu anyway, I think.

 I did run in to one difficulty after installing the input method, that I should mention here how to fix.
 Sometimes after I pressed the spacebar a few times it would automatically start making these extra wide spaces every time I hit the spacebar.
 After some searching I found a fix for that:

 2. run gconf-editor from command line

 5. restart ibus